open-cluster-management-io/community/sig-policy/contribution-guidelines.md

 For more details on how the code review process works with Prow, you may read the [Kubernetes code review process](https://github.com/kubernetes/community/blob/master/contributors/guide/owners.md#the-code-review-process).

+### Reviews

+All design document PRs and PRs that add new functionality must have at least two approvals from the Policy SIG, excluding the PR author, before being merged.
+Note that you'll need to comment with `/hold` to avoid Prow from merging the PR after a single approval.

+All other PRs can be merged with one approval from the Policy SIG.